sudokukit/sudokukit/README.md

 |----------------|------------|---------------|
 | Full Solutions | 53.000     | 19µs          |

-* Occassionaly it hits 19µs
+* Occassionally it hits 18µs

 ## Optimization Strategy
 The strategies used to optimize are: